sundelinustc/IBMMA/README.md

 # How Does it Work

 IBMMA has a pipeline to automatically run all steps of Meta- & Mega-analysis.
-The users just need to dowload the package and setup the "_path_para.xlsx_" file correctly.
-After that, the users could run IBMMA by entering "**_python ibmma.py_**" in the terminal and wait for the final outcomes.
+After installation, the users could run IBMMA by entering "**_python ibmma.py_**" in the terminal and wait for the final outcomes.
+Please be patient to large datasets from multiple study sites, with diverse data types, and multiple statistical models.
+You may spend several hours to get the final outputs.

 **Step 1**: IBMMA search all files (data, mask, and information) based on their paths and patterns (part of the filenames) listed in "path_para.xlsx".
 It also generates a new folder "**_Processes_**" to save all of the temporal outputs.